 Careers in the impact economy can be hard to come by and the routes in are yet to be formally mapped.
 Transitioning out of your current role and into this new and exciting sector is a challenge!
-That said, you’ll see that there are a number of potential avenues that are worth exploring.
+That said, you’ll see that there are a number of potential avenues for your career path that are worth exploring.

 The direct route: impact investing

 Impact investing is emerging as a vibrant new field that seeks measurable social and environmental impact alongside financial return.
 According to the Global Impact Investors Network, it provides capital to “support solutions to the world’s most pressing challenges,” including sustainable agriculture, affordable housing, affordable and accessible healthcare, clean technology and financial services.
 According to a report from JP Morgan and the GIIN, 96% of investors use metrics to measure social and/or environmental impact.
 Impact investors make preferential values-based investments based on such metrics, making them uniquely positioned to spot opportunities that ordinary investors don’t see.

 There are many dedicated impact investment companies that you could investigate for jobs to support your transition towards an impact career.
 Check out Al Gore and David Blood’s Generation IM, Root Capital, the Omidyar Network (established by the founders of Ebay), the Acumen Fund, Bamboo Finance and the Aspen Network of Development Entrepreneurs.

 Do your homework and look for global opportunities that make best use of your analysis skills, people skills and cultural understanding.

 Have you considered staying where you are, and helping your company make a greater impact by valuing its own social and cultural capital?
 Intrapreneurs walk the impact talk by taking their own companies to task and using their talents to pursue internal sustainability outcomes closer to home.